Malaysia says will issue arrest warrant for North Korean diplomat in Kim Jong Nam murder

 "And if he failed to turn up upon given this notice, then we will go to the next step by getting a warrant of arrest from the court," he told reporters.

+Police are trying to locate the eight suspect, another North Korean, Ri Ji U, whose whereabouts are unknown, Samah said on Saturday.

 Kim Jong Nam was murdered on Feb.
-13 at the Kuala Lumpur international airport by VX nerve agent, classified by the United Nations as a weapon of mass destruction, Malaysian police said on Friday.
+13 at the Kuala Lumpur international airport with VX nerve agent, a chemical classified by the United Nations as a weapon of mass destruction, Malaysian police said on Friday.

 Two women - one Indonesian and one Vietnamese - have also been detained.
 Police had said on Friday that one of them had suffered from the effects of VX and had been vomiting.

+They are seen grabbing at his face and then quickly walking away in different directions.
+Later clips show the victim asking airport officials for medical help.

+Malaysian police have said the two women had rehearsed the attack before carrying it out and had been instructed to wash their hands afterwards.

-Samah also confirmed that authorities raided an apartment in an upscale Kuala Lumpur suburb on Wednesday in connection with the killing.
+Samah also confirmed that authorities raided an apartment in an upscale Kuala Lumpur suburb earlier this week in connection with the killing.

 Investigators were still looking for any traces of chemicals in the apartment, he added.